LambdaTest/documentation/docs/selenium-visual-regression.md

 You have successfully integrated SmartUI with your Selenium tests.
 Visit your [SmartUI project](https://smartui.lambdatest.com/projects) to view builds and compare snapshots between different test runs.

 You can see the Smart UI dashboard to view the results.
-This will help you identify the mis-matches from the existing `Baseline` build and do the required visual testing.
+This will help you identify the Mismatches from the existing `Baseline` build and do the required visual testing.

 ## Fetching Screenshot Status and Results using WebHook